 University of Houston faculty are renowned scholars with real-world experience who work closely with each student.
 From the Tony Award to the Nobel Peace Prize and back to the classroom, UH faculty makes things happen on campus and around the world.

 The University of Houston is the second most ethnically diverse major research university in the United States.
-Students come to UH from more than 137 nations and from across the nation.
+Students come to UH from more than 137 nations and from across the world.
 Our student body comprises 40,750 undergraduate and graduate students.
 [More about our student population]

 The University of Houston is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master's, professional and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Houston.

 In addition, the University is a member of the Council of Graduate Schools in the United States, the Conference of Southern Graduate Schools, the National Commission on Accrediting, the Association of Texas Colleges and Universities, the American Council on Education, the Association of American State Colleges and Universities, the Association of American Colleges, the Association of Urban Universities, and the National Association of State Universities and Land Grant Colleges.
 UH colleges, programs and professional associations also hold memberships and accreditations by additional agencies.